netbox-community/go-netbox/docs/WritableContactAssignmentRequest.md

 ### NewWritableContactAssignmentRequest

-`func NewWritableContactAssignmentRequest(contentType string, objectId int64, contact int32, role int32, ) *WritableContactAssignmentRequest`
+`func NewWritableContactAssignmentRequest(objectType string, objectId int64, contact ContactRequest, ) *WritableContactAssignmentRequest`

 NewWritableContactAssignmentRequest instantiates a new WritableContactAssignmentRequest object This constructor will assign default values to properties that have it defined,